appujet/lavamusic/README.md

 7. Invite the bot to your server:

-Generate an invite link for your bot and invite it to your server using the Discord Developer Portal.
+Generate an invite link for your bot and invite it to your server using the Discord Developer Portal or using permissions calculator: https://discordapi.com/permissions.html

 ## 🚀 Installation using docker-compose